 Limited Partnership vs Limited Liability Partnership

 Limited partnerships are often confused with limited liability partnerships (LLPs) — business arrangements where two or more business partners assume some degree of shared, personal liability for a company's debts and obligations.
-For more information on LLPs and their differences with limited partnerships, check out this article.

 Ultimately, the practicality of forming a limited partnership really varies from case to case.
 In some instances, it's a no-brainer to entrust a general partner with a business venture while a cast of limited partners supports them with relatively low financial risk.
 Other times, it makes more sense to make partners more actively involved with a little more skin in the game.